jam01/SRS-Template/template.md

 ### 2.1 Product Perspective
 💬 _Places the product within a larger ecosystem or lineage._

 ➥ Describe whether this is a new product, replacement, or member of a family.
 If part of a larger system, briefly explain relationships, external interfaces, and key dependencies.
-Provide a high-level context diagram or description of components and integrations to orient the reader.
+Include details on ownership, service level agreements (SLAs), and support models.

 💡 Tips:
+- Provide a high-level context diagram or description of components and integrations to orient the reader.
 - Keep diagrams and descriptions high-level and stable across versions.
 - Highlight upstream/downstream systems and ownership boundaries.